-Change power level if you don't want full power.
-(Press POWER LEVEL.
-Select a desired power level 1-10.)
+- Change power level if you don't want full power.
+(Press POWER LEVEL repeatedly to select a desired power level.)

+- Turn the dial to enter cooking time.

+- 3 Press START.

 You may open the door during Time Cook to check the food.
 Close the door and press START to resume cooking.